David

 The bulb-filler, which might better be termed the bulb-and-breather-tube filler, is the most basic form of a filling system with numerous more complicated variants.

 These pens are filled by repeatedly squeezing the bulb.
-With each squeeze, air is expelled through the breather tube and out the feed; each time the bulb is released, ink is drawn in by the same route.
+With each squeeze, air is expelled through the breather tube and out the feed.
+Each time the bulb is released, ink is drawn in.
 This is one of the simplest and most elegant filling systems, whose only real drawback is a slight awkwardness in emptying.
 This entails repeated slow squeezes of the bulb, expelling the ink from the nib and feed drop by drop.

 Wahl-Eversharp Bantam bulb-filler